Peace before economy for Russia sanctions, German Fin Min tells paper

 The EU had already imposed asset freezes and travel bans on some Russian officials after Russia annexed Ukraine’s Crimea region and in response to its support for separatists fighting Kiev’s forces in eastern Ukraine.

-The United States and other Western countries stepped up their punitive measures after Malaysia Airlines Flight MH-17 crashed on July 17 in eastern Ukraine.
-Western states believe Russian-backed separatists shot it down with a Russian-supplied surface-to-air missile, probably by mistake.
+The United States and other Western countries have said they believe the Russian-backed separatists shot down Malaysia Airlines Flight MH-17 on July 17 with a Russian-supplied surface-to-air missile, probably by mistake.